khuynh134/Bookstore/backend/README.md

 ## Seed.js
 seed.js will recreate the Book table in our database and insert a few books inside for testing.
 To run the script, use the command node seed.js

+## Deal with MySQL server connection issue
+One possible problem encountered is that unable to connected to mySQL when start the backend/server.js.
+To solve this issue, check whether the server has stopped.
+If so, on Window system and when its location is separated from XAMPP:
+1. press Win + R
+2. search services.msc
+3. Locate MySQL80 or other name used by your installation
+4. Right click it and click start.